 Care & Maintenance Guidelines

 Congratulations in purchasing your quality Engineered Oak flooring.
 To protect your investment we strongly recommend that you follow these simply care & maintenance guidelines to keeping your floor looking the best.
-A maintanance kit will be provided with your order, along with detailed instructions of how to clean and maintain.

 Keep Your Engineered Wood Flooring Dry

 While the floor may cope better with water than a solid one this does not mean it can be allowed to get soaking wet.
 When cleaning the floor only limited amounts of water should be used, so a mop should be damp rather than sopping wet.
 Similarly, standing water should not be left on the surface.

 As with any wooden floor, there is the danger of scratches or dents.
 Items to avoid include stiletto heels or contact with abrasive furniture.
 Castors and table legs can be isolated from the surface by placing furniture pads underneath, preventing damage.
 Also, dust can cause damage if it is allowed to build up, by inflicting minute scratches that build up a cumulative level of damage over time.